 Data organization is another critical feature that practitioners should always be on the lookout for when shopping for treatment software that’s centered around MPM.

-Digital storage not only saves physical space, but helps to create a neater, and a more welcoming office, as well as less stressed employees.
+Digitally storing files like intake forms, progress notes, and contact information not only saves physical space, but helps to create a neater, and more welcoming office, as well as less stressed employees.

 Compared to paper files, digital data storage can sometimes be more secure, such as HIPAA-compliant software that helps hospitals and clinics comply with privacy regulations.
 Like all medical and behavioral health solutions, however, digital data is never 100% invulnerable.